Charles Ludwig Wagner: Biography

+He was born on September 20, 1868 in Illinois.
+He grew up in Shelbyville.
+His parents were from Wuerttemberg.
+They have no living descendants.
+His niece Grace B. Wagner was an opera singer and pianist.

 In the 1920s, he worked as a Broadway theatre producer in New York City.

 Wagner authored an autobiography detailing his experiences as a manager of speakers and performing artists, Seeing Stars (1940), published by G. P. Putnam's Sons, New York.

 He died at age 87 of a short illness on February 25, 1956, at Roosevelt Hospital (now Mount Sinai West) in New York City.